natmasslove/aws_howto/mwaa_connections_and_vars/README.md

 ## Using connections - sample DAGs

 Now let's log into our MWAA environment and test connections in our DAGs.
-The sample DAG we have for the test is "demo_connection_mysql" (and if you database of preference in PostreSQL, you can use "demo_connection_postgresql" instead.
-Differences are minimal).
+The sample DAG we have for the test is "demo_connection_mysql".
+If you prefer to use PostgreSQL as your database, you can use the "demo_connection_postgresql" DAG instead.
+The differences between the two are minimal.

-*Note: Full source code of DAGs can be found in git: airflow\dags*
+*Note: The full source code of DAGs can be found in the Git repository under `airflow\dags`.*

 ![dag list](images/demo_mysql_dag.png)

-DAG contains three operators:
+The DAG contains three operators:

 ![dag operators](images/demo_dag_operators.png)

-1. **mysql_uri_connection** - which demonstrates using MySQLOperator to run "Create Table command" using connection defined in URI format
+1. **mysql_uri_connection** - which demonstrates using **MySQLOperator** to run "Create Table" command using connection defined in the URI format

 ```python
     mysql_uri_operator = MySqlOperator(